Ezlob/HackUSU-2022-mipspy/README.md

 - The UI group spent several hours learning a new language to code the UI in but then after careful consideration realized that building a wrapper that allowed other command line commands to be entered and processed would work for the vision we had

-- Once the code's bugs were smoothed out and we could execute simple programs like factorials, addition, string printing, and others, we connected the UI and the code together to create a usable user interface for running mips code
+- Once the code's bugs were smoothed out and we could execute simple programs like factorials, addition, string printing, and others, we connected the UI and the code together to create a usable user interface for running mips code.

+## Differences between hardware and our solution
+- Our program counter is stored line by line, so PC 1 clearly translates to line 1, making it easier to understand.

+- Being implemented in this way allows us to in the future implement save states to be able to execute the code backwards, undoing what was done previously.